crs1138/cv19uk-site/README.md

+# CV19-UK-Timeline

+This project is documenting a sequence of events that took place in the UK and around the globe in connection with the 2019+ Coronavirus pandemic.
+The initial collection of the events has been done by Emma Plunkett and completed, edited and verified by Mr. Jolly.

+Author of the code is Jan Pozivil (crs1138).

+You can find the changes in the projects [CHANGELOG](https://github.com/crs1138/cv19-uk-timeline/blob/master/README.md).

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is the frontend implementation and it was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts